alsuren/alsuren.github.io/_posts/2019-05-22-got-a-desk-frame.md

 ---

 I started to do some analysis of the examples I found the previous week.
-Of the 6408 Cargo.toml examples that I downloaded from github (and ran `cargo add --manifest-path=$f  boringssl@0.0.5`) against:
+Of the 6408 Cargo.toml examples that I downloaded from github (and ran `cargo add --manifest-path=$f  boringssl@0.0.5` against), here is the breakdown.

 * 4808 just added a single line with the dependency
 * 524 also fixed the newlines at the end of the file